-If you check out other works of hers, they’re all pretty gruesome.
+If you inspect other works of hers, they’re all pretty gruesome.
 She alludes to the dark, pain, suffering, death around the corner.
 Her human-sized pieces go for about €300K.

 Now the Central Pavilion: The Encyclopedic Palace, curated by Massimiliano Gioni, is meant to house all worldly art, encompassing over 150 artists from 37 different countries. at least a representation for the last maybe two hundred years (?)
 We are bombarded by information, newspaper, TV, computer, and so on, under attack by images.
 So Massimiliano assembled thousands of drawings, sculptures from central Africa, stones from gem and mineral museums.
 No one in the world knows everything, so walk through and build up your own story.